Fearing US abandonment, Kurds kept back channels wide open

 Discussions between the Kurds, the Syrian government and Moscow began early last year as the Kurds grew nervous that the Americans would leave them in the lurch, Kurdish officials said.
 Pulling U.S. troops out of northeastern Syria would leave the Kurds directly in Turkey’s line of fire, because the Americans served as something of a buffer between the two sides.

-The Turks have long been eager for an opportunity to go in and flush out the Kurdish fighters in Syria, which they consider terrorists.
+The Turks have long been eager for an opportunity to go into Syria and flush out the Kurdish fighters, whom they consider terrorists.
 Turkey says the group is an offshoot of a Kurdish guerrilla group known as the Kurdistan Workers’ Party, which has waged a decades-long insurgency inside Turkey.

 As Turkey spoiled for a fight, the Kurdish fighters were losing confidence in their alliance with the Americans.
 For five years, the Kurds had fought alongside U.S. soldiers and were vital to defeating the Islamic State group — something Trump repeatedly touts as a signature achievement of his presidency.